ashish0kumar/penny/README.md

 # Penny

-A minimal expense tracker that helps you manage and monitor your personal spending with a clean, modern interface.
+A personal expense tracker for managing and monitoring your spending with a minimal interface

 ## Features